twotabsofacid/eat-shit-bot/README.md

 This is a twitter bot to retweet people who use a certain phrase.
 Currently, that phrase is "eat shit".

+Many thanks to the original @ https://github.com/skiprox/eat-shit-bot

 ### How it works

 You can adjust the phrase being searched for by changing the the variable `phrase`

-Arrays of `disallowedLeadWords` and `disallowedFollowWords` can be passed as options which can prevent unwanted retweets of the phrase (for example, to prevent <em>"eat shit out there"</em> from being retweeted, you could add the string "out" to `options.disallowedFollowWords`)
+Arrays of `disallowedLeadWords` and `disallowedFollowWords` can be passed as options which can prevent unwanted retweets of the phrase (for example, to prevent <em>"get bent out of shape"</em> from being retweeted, you could add the string "out" to `options.disallowedFollowWords`)

 These variables are located in `app.js`